opentrials/docs/docs/extras/project-ideas/index.md

 ### Some general solutions of use to domain experts

-- For all trials registered in two or more places, show the prespecified primary and secondary outcomes, so that discrepancies can be found
+- For all trials registered in two or more places, show the prespecified primary and secondary outcomes (side by side?), so that discrepancies can be found
-- Search for all trials in a given geographical area, that are recruiting participants for a given age and gender.
+- Search for all trials in a given geographical area, that are recruiting participants for a given condition, age, and gender (e.g. cancer trials in London for men aged 18-30).

 ## Resources